Table Of Contents

 Identify Addiction Triggers

-Before you start your research on how to stay sober, identifying the factors that drive you to seek drugs should be your first move.
+Before you start your research on how to stay or live sober, identifying the factors that drive you to seek drugs should be your first move.
 Know the situations that provoke you to relapse.
 It can be a day to day life’s unpleasant situations that lead to drug use.
 Therefore, a person must avoid those situations and consider it a high-risk scenario.
 Decidedly, there may be situations that can heighten your cravings.
-You should be able to recognize these and take necessary actions to prevent them.
+You should be able to recognize addiction and take necessary actions to prevent them.

 Here are a few questions to ponder: